Growing Hot Peppers in Containers is so easy and productive. Here’s everything you need to know!

 At the time when flowers start to appear and fruits begin to form, reduce the watering a little.
 But be careful, drying out of soil completely results in flower drop.

 Soil temperature above 60 F (15 C) is required for best growth.
 The optimum seed germination temperature is above 68 F (20 C).
 It can tolerate temperatures up to 95 F (35 C) and down to 50 F (10 C) easily.
 The ideal growing temperature is between 70-90 F (21-32 C).

 Chili Plant Care

-Like all other plants in tomato family, chili peppers are heavy feeders.
-The best simple way is to use tomato fertilizers to feed this vegetable.
-Application of compost and well-rotted manure is also favorable.
+Like all other plants in the tomato family, chili peppers are heavy feeders.
+The best simple way is to use tomato fertilizers to feed this vegetable as they make the best fertilizer for growing hot peppers.
+The application of compost and well-rotted manure is also favorable.
 Feeding once in a month with compost or manure tea boosts the plant’s growth.

-Growing hot peppers in containers require support especially if you’re keeping your plant in a windy spot.
+Growing hot peppers in containers requires support, especially if you’re keeping your plant in a windy spot.
 Simply poke a stick near the main stem and tie the plant to it

 Like tomatoes, pepper plants are self-fertile, and you don’t need to do anything.